IvettB/585_Lab9/README.md

 - **Input Data:** The server's verification of the proof
 - **ZKP Step:** **Step 10 - Server verifies proof and sends authentication result**
 - **Plain Language Description:**
 The server now checks the proof sent by the client.
 If the proof is valid, it confirms that the client knows the correct password and the authentication is successful.
 The server then sends back a `Success!` message.
-Since the client never actually sent the password, the server does not store or learn the actual password—only whether the proof is correct.

 ---